Recurring checks for broken action links and public page errors

 Dashboard history for report and monitoring status

-Email alerts with issue IDs, evidence summaries, and affected URLs
+Email alerts with issue IDs, what SiteLeak found, and pages to fix

 Monitoring is most useful for businesses that depend on forms, booking tools, order links, menus, landing pages, or third-party widgets that change outside a full redesign cycle.